laurenteague/laurenteague.github.io/_posts/2018-12-10-hammie-and-robin.markdown

 Hammie was right about the robin.
 She was friendly.
 As she flew by the window, she saw him and thought, “Oh, what a sweet looking hamster!
 I never saw him before.
 I’ll go say hello!”

 But when she flew closer, she saw that the window was closed.
 Since she couldn’t talk to him, she waved.
 “He’s waving back!”
 She smiled.
 “I knew he was nice.
-I can meet soon.
+I hope we can meet soon.
 For now, I suppose I’ll go back to flying!” and off she went.

  Robin loved to fly.
 She loved having the cool ground under her feet one minute and then deciding to fly up into the warm sunlight a moment later.
 She loved seeing how fast she could swoop in a circle, how close she could get to the ground, and that no branch was too high for her to land on.
 She never felt stuck or bored because she could always fly away.
 She believed nothing could ever be more fun than flying.